Recap: Supernatural S 05 E 16 Dark Side Of The Moon

 - Suddenly Shouting: "I'd walk these halls and people would AVERT THEIR EYES; I HAD RESPECT!"

-- Used to Be a Sweet Kid: Troubled, womanizing anti-heroic Dean used to be a sweet four-year old who had his PB&J with the crusts cut off and who comforted his mom when she was upset.
+- Used to Be a Sweet Kid: Troubled, womanizing, anti-heroic Dean used to be a sweet four-year-old who had his PB&J with the crusts cut off and comforted his mom when she was upset.
 It's rather heartbreaking to watch.